Jemoka/blag/content/posts/KBhtuning_forks.md

 ## things {#things}

 -   we can use far field because the wavelength is much mucm much much larger than the seperation between the two tines; what is the wavelength? function of frequency and hertz

+## Questions from Mark {#questions-from-mark}

+-   sum of 1/2 kx^2's potential energies; see the sum of the torque over distance